flue

 an agent is a loop.

-Every AI agent is doing the same thing underneath; running a loop.
+Every agent does the same thing underneath; it just runs a loop.

-The model does the deciding.
-It reads the conversation, judges what to do next, and produces text.
-Sometimes that text is a request to call a tool.
-Something else has to run the tool, take what comes back, hand it to the model, and ask what's next.
-Over and over, until the model says it's done.
+The model is what does the deciding.
+It reads what's been said so far, weighs up what should happen next, and produces text.
+Sometimes that text is just text; other times it's a request to call a tool, and something else has to run the tool, hand the result back, and ask the model what to do now.
+This carries on, over and over, until the model decides it's done.

 An agent is what you get when a model is put inside a harness and the loop is started.
 The model decides what to do; the harness does it.